genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 This copies the FUND_ID and NAME fields of every record that has "FUND_FUND" for a name, and ten or more years in service.

-If you want to dump all the tables in the database, here is an example:

 ```bash
 DumpIt --all
 ```

-This copies all tables in the system, creating one .csv file for each table in the database.
+This copies all the tables in the system, creating one .csv file for each table in the database.
 The files are saved in the current directory.
 It is useful for taking a back-up of the current system database.

+### Interactive mode
-Additionally, you can just run `DumpIt` without any arguments to enter interactive mode.
+You can run `DumpIt` without any arguments to enter interactive mode.

 ## FixEnumValues